zaccharieramzi/jz-hydra-submitit-launcher/README.md

 ## Install

-This package can be installed via pip:
+This package can be installed from pypi:
 ```
 pip install jz-hydra-submitit-launcher
 ```